 Section I. President

-It shall be the duty of the President to call and preside at all meetings of the Association and to appoint committees and representatives of the Association.
+It shall be the duty of the President to call and preside at all meetings of the Association and to appoint representatives of the Association, subject to the other terms of the Bylaws.
 The President or designate shall be the spokesperson of the Association on public issues within the areas of interest of the Association.
 The President will be a member ex officio of all committees and has the right but not the obligation to participate in the deliberations of any committee.
+The President will oversee the implementation of all resolutions and directives of the Board, and shall complete such other duties as may be prescribed by the Board.
 The President will be responsible for the site selection of the Association's annual meeting for the year of his/her presidency.
+Except in those instances in which the authority to execute is expressly delegated to another AAR officer or agent, or a different mode of execution is expressly prescribed by the Board or these Bylaws, the President may sign any Board-authorized contracts or other instruments.

 Section II.
 President-elect